hrax/now-eslint/README.md

 - Nice to have: option to generate report as PDF
 - Nice to have: generate table conditional field configuration based on dictionary dependent field?
 - Nice to have: custom parse complex changes (e.g. workflow) to be able to lint selected nested complex records

+## Patch Notes
+### v0.0.3

+- Removed use of deprecated ESLint CLI.
+  This resulted in change of property `cliEngine` with `eslint`.
+Running `now-eslint setup` in new folder is recommended.